 Below: Young canes have fine, thin prickles with glandular bases.

 Notes: American Red Raspberry is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
 In her day she knew it as Rubus idaeus var aculeatissimus, now reclassified to Rubus idaeus L. var. strigosus.
 This species is considered by the MN DNR and the U of M Herbarium to be native in Minnesota and is widespread, absent only in some of the southern counties and a few in the NW.
 In her 1926 article Shrubs in the Wild Garden she noted it was on of the four most abundant under-shrubs.
 She also stated that it could be denominated as "weedy" and was grubbed out continually.
 It is found throughout North America except for the gulf coast states of the U.S. If the European species of Rubus idaeus (gland-less canes) is found growing it is considered a cultivated escapee.

-Species: The Minnesota DNR lists 38 species of Rubus in their county location records.
+Species: The Minnesota DNR lists 38 species of Rubus in its county location records.
 The U of M Herbarium makes a list of 54 species that are present or have been reported at one time to be present and gives this disclaimer about the descriptions of the Rubus species: "Rubus is a a very complex taxon with much hybridization, polyploidization, and apomixis occurring within taxa.
 The group as a whole is difficult to separate into species (especially since both first and second year growth are needed for identification) and there has been much disagreement regarding species distinctions, particularly when statewide or regional populations are considered in the absence of the wider distributions of the species."
 (Ref. #28C)